White Sox vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Andrew Heaney (4-4) for his 14th start of the season.
+- The Rangers will hand the ball to Nathan Eovaldi (9-3) for his 15th start of the season.

-- In 13 starts this season, he's earned a quality start in six of them.
+- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.

-- In 13 starts, Heaney has pitched through or past the fifth inning nine times.
-He has a season average of 5.1 frames per outing.
+- Eovaldi has pitched five or more innings in 14 straight games and will look to extend that streak.

-- He has finished three appearances without allowing an earned run in 13 chances this season.
+- He has finished five appearances without allowing an earned run in 14 chances this season.

 |Opponent